Marching Illini: Present day

+The band did perform outdoors during the pandemic with safety protocols in place, including masks, bell covers, staying 6 feet apart, and limited rehearsal times.

 Performances

-The Band primarily performs before, during, and after University of Illinois home football games.
+The band primarily performs before, during, and after University of Illinois home football games.
 The band also performs an indoor concert at the Assembly Hall featuring special lighting effects, performances by individual sections, and slightly pithy comic routines.
 Other performances include a drill for the Illini Marching Festival, halftime performance for the Chicago Bears at Soldier Field, halftime performances at postseason bowl games, and an annual away performance at the home football game of another Big Ten school.
 The MI does not typically perform for parades other than marching to and from the stadium for home games, the annual Homecoming parade, and when marching to and from Foellinger Auditorium where they play several outdoor concerts for University events.
 In addition the Marching Illini have performed at the 1992, 1995, 1998, 2008, 2014, 2018, and 2022 St. Patrick’s Day Parade in Dublin, Ireland and the 2015 Macy's Thanksgiving Day Parade in New York City.
 The Sousa Archives and Center for American Music at the University of Illinois houses a collection of University Band recordings.
-The audio recordings consists of reel-to-reel tapes of performances and recording sessions from 1940-1987.
+The audio recordings consists of reel-to-reel tapes of performances and recording sessions from 1940 to 1987.

 On Saturday August 28, 2021, the band debuted a hip hop remixed version of their traditional blues riffed "Low Brass" entitled "Illini Anthem" performed by Rap Artist Jarrel Young and produced by University of Illinois School of Music Professor Lamont Holden, also known as TheLetterLBeats which broke ground as the first rap song to officially represent a Big Ten, FBS and/or state collegiate institution as a fight song.

 Instrumentation

-Instrumentation of the Marching Illini is based upon the composition of a typical concert band, but modified in several ways to support outdoor performance.
-Piccolos are used instead of flutes.
-Mellophones replace the [horns].
-A larger-than-usual section of metal sousaphones adds a deeper low brass sound, not to mention visual interest.
-The band has a higher-than-usual proportion of low- and mid-range brass instruments (baritone, trombone, sousaphone, and mellophone) and the complete woodwind section that allows the band to play traditional concert band repertoire (unlike all-brass marching bands).
-An auxiliary color guard and female dance squad (dubbed the "Illinettes") contribute another visual element to the band's performances.

-Style

-The band performs in a style common to other marching bands of the Big Ten collegiate athletic conference.
-While the band prides itself on developing innovations in marching, its style is somewhat conservative when compared to other marching bands.
-The band move among precise drill formations (unlike East Coast scramble bands) and typically remain in a symmetric arrangement about the 50-yard line in abstract patterns (contrast with drum and bugle corps, who ordinarily feature a much greater breadth of formations).
-The drill style of the band is a necessity since the band performs an entirely new show for every home football game; thus the formations, while considerably complex, must be efficiently memorized by the ensemble.
+The Marching Illini's instrumentation is similar to that of a typical concert band, allowing them to play extensive selections of repertoire.
+The band's instrumentation is as follows: